ppy/osu-wiki/wiki/Tournaments/TMC/3rd/en.md

 The ruleset is mainly based on [osu!mania 4K World Cup 2022](/wiki/Tournaments/MWC/2022_4K#ruleset) and [4 Digit osu!mania World Cup 2023](/wiki/Tournaments/4DM/2023#ruleset).

-- Any general rules not showns below, but listed in referance tournament are still valid.
+- Any general rules not shown below, but listed in the referance tournament are still valid.
-- See [discussion thread](https://osu.ppy.sh/community/forums/topics/1751979) for a more detailed ruleset.
+- See the [discussion thread](https://osu.ppy.sh/community/forums/topics/1751979) for a more detailed ruleset.

 ### Tournament rules

-1. TOUHOU Project Mania Cup 3rd (THMC 3) is an international osu!mania 4K 2v2 tournament, played on the osu!mania game mode.
+1. The Touhou Project Mania Cup 3rd (THMC 3rd) is an international osu!mania 4K 2v2 tournament.
 2. Beatmap scoring will be based on Score V2.
 3. The beatmaps for each round will be announced by the mappool selectors on the Sunday before the actual matches take place.
    - Every mappool, except during Qualifiers, will contain a *tiebreaker* beatmap.
-It will only be played in case of a tie in the scoreline in the *best of* system, e.g. if the scoreline is 4-4 and the match is best of 9, then the tiebreaker will be played.
+It will only be played in case of a tie in the scoreline in the *best of* system, e.g. if the scoreline is 4–4 and the match is best of 9, then the tiebreaker will be played.
-4. Match scheduling will be handled by the Tournament Management.
+4. Match scheduling will be handled by the tournament management.
 5. If no referee is available at match time, the match will be postponed.
 6. Failed players' scores do not get added to the team score.
    - Reviving and surviving during a beatmap is considered as passing it.